 Ilari Koskelo's CV

-Member of the Board of Directors Master of Law Board member since 27 March 2019 Independent of the company and significant shareholders
+Member of the Board of Directors M.Sc.
+(Technical Physics) Board member since 30 March 2022 Independent of the company and significant shareholders

 Member of the Board of Directors M.Sc.
 (Econ.)
 Board member since 28 March 2018 Independent of the company and significant shareholders